OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 ### Which OEO specific knowledge do I need?

 :oep-icon-text: [Introducing the Open Energy Ontology: Enhancing data interpretation and interfacing in energy systems analysis](https://www.sciencedirect.com/science/article/pii/S2666546821000288)
 We published an introductory paper about the OEO in the journal Energy and AI in 2021.
 It provides a good overview over the domain, the structure and the workflow of OEO development.

 :oep-icon-text: [OEO Wiki](https://github.com/OpenEnergyPlatform/ontology/wiki/Best-Practice-Principles)

-The OEO wiki provides details on how best practice principles of ontology development are applied to OEO development:
+The OEO wiki provides details on how best practice principles of ontology development are applied to OEO development.

-:oep-icon-text: [The representation of energy, energy carriers and fuels in the Open Energy Ontology](http://star.informatik.rwth-aachen.de/Publications/CEUR-WS/Vol-3249/paper1-Ensusto.pdf)

-Energy is a complex physical phenomenon and challenging to describe ontologically.
+:oep-icon-text: [The representation of energy, energy carriers and fuels in the Open Energy Ontology](http://star.informatik.rwth-aachen.de/Publications/CEUR-WS/Vol-3249/paper1-Ensusto.pdf) Energy is a complex physical phenomenon and challenging to describe ontologically.
 We published another OEO specific paper that describes how we decided to represent energy and energy carriers in the OEO.

 ### I have read everything - how can I join the developer team now?